ToniWonKanobi/theoveranalyzed.net/posts/2014/10/27/why-i-couldnt-handle-the-iphone-6-plus.md

 4. The regular 6 looks just as good as the bigger Plus
 5. Familiarity

 That's it really.
-I decided to go with the Plus. #YOLO.
+I decided to go with the Plus.

 So, with that in mind, I thoroughly enjoyed my Plus for a couple of days.
 It fit fine in my work pockets, sat nicely in the cup holder in my car, and since I rarely used my iPhone for one-handed typing, thumbing on this was actually easier than previous iPhones.